aerkanc/SAModelGenerator/README.md

 SAModelGenerator
 ================

-models.py generator for SQLAlchemy and Postgresql
+This reverse engineering project as models.py generator for SQLAlchemy and Postgresql

 ###usage: